 Many important factors are influencing the eLearning market size, such as:

 Moreover, individuals with teaching experience or expertise in a particular sector but without jobs are hurling towards online platforms for sustained income.
 The potential growth opportunities today in the niche industry are second to none.
-This is one of the primary reasons why starting an online e-learning marketplace is a profitable business idea especially with the availability of ready-to-launch online learning platforms.
+This is one of the primary reasons why starting an online e-learning marketplace and developing useful tools for remote teachers, like test grade calculators is a profitable business idea especially with the availability of ready-to-launch online learning platforms.

 Another industry with insurmountable growth opportunities, the food delivery business has only blossomed amid the pandemic.
 According to Statista, 41.7% of US consumers surveyed in March 2020 responded that they were more likely to order food online if confined to their homes.

 Fast-forward to August 2020, a few studies reveal new trends that highlight how the pandemic has impacted the delivery business.
 Let’s check out these trends:

 Citing the recent food ordering trend, a large number of restaurants nearly 42% added food delivery to their service while 31% continued to invest in their existing delivery service.
 For many restaurants with closed dine-in service, food delivery was the sole revenue source amid lockdowns.
 And now, while the restrictions are being lifted and dine-in services are allowed, people are still hesitant to visit a restaurant.
 They are more than happy to order from their favorite restaurant online since it is considered to be a safe and convenient option.